FeruzaShokirjonovna/muller-dentistry/README.md

 ## User Experience

+### User Requirements and Expectations

+#### User goals

+- Visually appealing, including images.
+- Easily navigated around.
+- Quality and valuable content.
+- Easily found contact details.

+#### Site owners goals

+- Attract more custumers.
+- Inform custumers about the dentistry, its service.
+- Make custumers trusted on his team and their experience by sharing feedback from early custumers
+- Increase rankings on search engines.

+#### Requirements

+- Easy to navigate on various screen sizes.
+- Clear and precise information about Muller's Dentistry.
+- Simple method of contacting the website.
+- Visually appealing design.

+#### Expectations

+- I expect all links to social media sites to be opened in a new tab.
+- I expect all navigation links to work correctly.
+- I expect screen size not to affect the quality of the website.
+- I expect all information to be correct and accurate.

 ### Wireframes

 The wireframes for Muller's website were produced in [Balsamiq](https://balsamiq.com).
 There are frames for a full width display and a small mobile device.
 The final site varies slightly from the wireframes due to developments that occured during the creation process.